 Energy-efficient outdoor lighting

 So, how do you maintain a safe, secure environment while minimizing lighting costs?
-Effective strategies include reduced wattage lamps, energy-efficiency upgrades, and lighting controls.
+Effective strategies include the following:

-Reduced wattage lamps.
-Metal halide and high-pressure sodium lamps are the most widely used technologies for outdoor lighting.
+- Reduced wattage lamps.
 Consider installing lower wattage lamps and fixtures in areas with excess light.
 Typically, one to three foot-candles of illumination at ground level is adequate for security.
 A simple, inexpensive light meter can be used to measure light levels around your facility.

-Energy-efficient upgrades.
-Light-emitting diode (LED) technology is an effective replacement option for conventional lamps; offering increased energy efficiency, improved durability, and a longer rated life.
-LEDs may cost more to install than conventional lights, but they can pay for themselves over time with lower operating and maintenance costs.
+- Energy-efficient upgrades.
+Light-emitting diode (LED) technology is an effective replacement option for conventional lamps, offering increased energy efficiency, improved durability, and a longer rated life.
+LEDs provide excellent color quality, helping you save energy by reducing the amount of light output required.
 For security purposes, LEDs provide more uniform distribution and whiter light for better contrast.
-Wal-Mart installed LED parking lot lighting at a new store in Leavenworth, Kan.
-Customers surveyed reported feeling safe and secure with the new technology.

-Controls.
+- Controls.
 Occupancy sensors and timers can save energy without compromising safety or security.
 Occupancy sensors activate all or some of the lights in an area when pedestrians or vehicles approach.
-For facilities with defined hours of operation, timers can switch lights on and off, or dim them according to a set schedule.
-LEDs, with their instant-start and dimming capabilities, are an excellent fit for integration with lighting controls.
+Timers can switch lights on and off, or dim them, according to a set schedule.
+LEDs, with their instant-start and dimming capabilities, are a good fit for lighting controls.

 Work with a lighting engineer or qualified design professional to evaluate each technology and your lighting and security requirements before making a decision.